stripethree/gpr-janitor/README.md

 The minimum number of days since last update (based on the `updatedAt` field) for a version to be marked for deletion.
 Defaults to `30`.

+### `packages-to-fetch`

+The maximum number of packages to fetch and evaluate.
+If you did not know, yes, you can [publish multiple packages to the same repository](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#publishing-multiple-packages-to-the-same-repository).
+Defaults to `1`.

+### `versions-to-fetch`

+The maximum number of versions to fetch and evaluate for potential deletion.
+If the repository contains more than one package, this value applies _per package_.
+Defaults to `25`

-## Limitations
+## Caveats

-This Action fetches packages through the [`Organizations` object](https://developer.github.com/v4/object/organization/) of the GitHub GraphQL API.
+Version 1 of this Action fetched packages through the [`Organizations` object](https://developer.github.com/v4/object/organization/) of the GitHub GraphQL API.
 The design decisions was made in order to access data about the package that is not yet available via the [`PackageVersion` preview object](https://developer.github.com/v4/object/packageversion/).
 Specifically, while the `PackageVersion` object allows sorting by the `CREATED_AT` field, it does not provide `createdAt` or `updatedAt` as fields.
-While `RegistryPackageVersion` is marked for deprecation, it contains this information, as well as more detailed package statistics useful for other, future enhancements.

-A side effect of this choice is that this action, as currently implemented, will only work for packages published by an _organization_ and will fail on packages published by an individual _user_.
-That also means that while the `gpr-janitor` Action remains published under an individual GitHub account, it cannot clean up after _itself_.
+About a week after I published v1, I recieved an email notification that GitHub was shutting down the deprecated APIs that v1 was using.
+Thus, I embarked on updating this to use the aforementioned `PackageVersion` object via its connection to the [`Repository` object](https://developer.github.com/v4/object/repository/).

+To re-implement the 'minimum age' criteria is where things got a little creative.
+Using the [`PackageFile`](https://developer.github.com/v4/object/packagefile/), the Action uses the latest `updatedAt` timestamp of files that are associated with a specific package version in the comparison against the `min-age-days` attribute.
+My assumption is that the majority of packages will have a single file, presumably an archive, associated with a version.

 ### Prior art